Gangnam Style: Viral spread

 The earliest video to catch the attention of media networks outside South Korea was "Psy Gangnam Style MV Reaction," which was uploaded by Katie and Mindy Anderson on July 18, 2012.
 The Andersons were subsequently interviewed by Evan Ramstad from The Wall Street Journal a few weeks later.
 In his article published on August 6, 2012, Ramstad also included "Kpop Music Mondays : PSY Gangnam Style," a review and parody of "Gangnam Style" uploaded on July 23 by K-pop video bloggers Simon and Martina Stawski, a Canadian couple living in Seoul.
 This makes the Stawskis' video the earliest parody featured in an American newspaper.
 On August 8, 2012, Ramstad appeared on WSJ Live, and he mentioned the Andersons and the Stawskis again, before claiming that "a lot of Koreans are also making their own parodies of 'Gangnam Style.'"

 On September 3, 2012, the number of daily views generated by "Gangnam Style" went past the 5-million mark.
 By the end of September, it had topped the iTunes charts in 31 countries.

 "Gangnam Style" reached the unprecedented milestone of 1 billion YouTube views on December 21, 2012.
 YouTube specially marked the video's accomplishments with a cartoon dancing Psy animated icon, added first by the site logo, and later next to the video's view counter when it exceeded 1 billion views.
-On April 6, 2013, the video on YouTube reached 1.5 billion views.
-On July 5, 2013, the view counter updated with 1,710,619,528 views, which was 15 million higher than same time the previous day.
-This increased the average number of views per day from 4,787,807 to 4,818,647 (views divided by the number of days since release).

-As of March 2023, the video is the eleventh most viewed video on YouTube, having reached over 4.7 billion views.
+On April 6, 2013, the YouTube video reached 1.5 billion views.